 The short term picture is I'm with my daughter in CO until they

 move.
 I'm going to put the motorcycle on the truck and drive

 it to TN for them.
 Hopefully they find a place that's big

-Rachel and the family, spend almost two months there, then ride back
+family, spend almost two months there, then ride back to TN, and

-to TN, and take a flight out to Denver, meet Ana there and we'll
+take a flight out to Denver, meet Honey there and we'll drive the

-drive the car back to TN, where we'll go house hunting.
-If we
+car back to TN, where we'll go house hunting.
+If we can find

 Well, we are four days from leaving CO and heading for TN.
 I